gaf3/sphinxter/PYPI.md

 Organization
 ------------

 By default, everything ends up in the `index.rst` document.
-With modules, classes, and functions you can a different document and even the order in which they'll appear in the document.
+You can write modules, classes, and functions to a different document and even choose the order in which they'll appear in the document.
 If the parent modules don't match, sphinxter will add a currentmodule directive so everything will be organized properly.

 Setup